Linda Chen: Biography

 In 1959, Chen was detained because security officials claimed she had been studying the history of the Soviet Union and communism.
 They accused Chen of leading a network of students and infiltrating middle schools with radical ideas and material through her associations with the University of Malaya and Abdullah Majid, who headed the Socialist Club's Research Committee.
 Both she and Majid were kept under surveillance as suspected communists and by 1960, security was gathering on the activities of Chen's husband, sister and sister-in-law, as well.
 The Special Branch believed that Chen was at the center of the communist web in Singapore and she was re-arrested in February 1963 during "Operation Coldstore".
 She was released on 21 June 1964 and issued a statement that she was not a communist, though in her youth she had been in favor of socialism, and that she believed she had been fighting against colonial policies.

 After her release, Chen accompanied her husband to London where he completed his graduate studies.
 The couple returned to Singapore in 1967 and Chen took over her family's business, the Shanghai Book Store, which had branches in Singapore and Kuala Lumpur.
 That same year, her master's thesis was published in English by the University of Malaya Press and became the standard text of the origin of Singapore's Chinese newspapers.

-In 1990, for the Shanghai Book Store's 65th Anniversary, Chen published an article "65 years of China instrument industry in Singapore (1925-1990)", which appeared in the souvenir magazine.
-Then in 1999, her work on Al-Hadi was published by the Asian Institute of Sociology of Kuala Lampur.
+In 1990, Chen published the article "65 Years of Chinese Book Industry in Singapore (1925-1990)" in a commemorative journal marking the 65th anniversary of the Shanghai Book Store.
+In 1999, her undergraduate work on Al-Hadi was published by the Asian Institute of Sociology of Kuala Lumpur.
 In her later years, she became involved as volunteer staff for the women's organization Action and Research Association (AWARE), which she participated in until her death on 29 December 2002, in Singapore.